dotnet/Docker.DotNet/README.md

      .CreateClient();
 ```

-or to connect to your local [Docker for Mac](https://docs.docker.com/docker-for-mac/) deamon using Unix sockets:
+or to connect to your local [Docker for Mac](https://docs.docker.com/docker-for-mac/) daemon using Unix sockets:

 ```csharp
 using Docker.DotNet;